Gregwar/fatcat/README.md

 fatcat disk.img -p backup.fats
 ```

-### Diff & merge the FATs

-You can have a look at the diff of the two FATs by using `-2`.

-You can merge two FATs using `-m`.
-For each different entries in the table,
-if one is zero and not the other, the non-zero file will be choosen.

 ### Writing to the FATs

 You can write to the FAT tables with `-w` and `-v`: